Home » Building & Planning » Planning controls & guidelines » Local Environmental Plan

-The Clarence Valley Local Environmental Plan 2011 (CVLEP 2011) has received final approval and commenced from its notification on the NSW Legislation website on 23 December 2011.
-It replaces all local environmental plans that previously applied to the Local Government Area.
+The Clarence Valley Local Environmental Plan 2011 (CVLEP 2011) took effect on 23 December 2011.
+It replaced all local environmental plans that previously applied to the Local Government Area.
 Council's Development Control Plans are also amended as a consequence, including the introduction of new clearing controls in the residential zones.

 Council's Development Control Plans (DCPs) have also been amended with these amendments taking effect from the commencement of the CVLEP 2011.
 These amendments were necessary to ensure consistency with the CVLEP 2011.